Beginning October 30, 2020, SJMA will be open 3 days a week, Friday through Sunday, 11am–5pm.*

 *DEDICATED HOURS FOR SENIORS AND THOSE WITH COMPROMISED IMMUNE SYSTEMS

-SJMA has implemented a dedicated hour of each day for our most vulnerable guests to enjoy the Museum.
+SJMA has implemented a dedicated hour of each day for our most vulnerable guests to enjoy the galleries.
 We invite seniors, those who are pregnant, and those with underlying health concerns as determined by CDC guidelines, to visit SJMA Friday–Sunday, 11am–12pm.

 To reduce physical contact, SJMA encourages purchasing tickets in advance, or using a credit card upon arrival.
 To expedite the check-in process, reduce lines at admissions, and assist with “low touch” entry, please have your eticket pre-printed or ready to be scanned on your phone.
 Have your ID ready for tickets requiring ID.

 To allow for proper social distancing, SJMA staff and security will monitor the number of visitors in and out of our galleries and other public spaces.